 Meet with your counselor to discuss your future plans and review your four-year plan.

 - Get off to a good start with your grades.
-The grades you earn in ninth grade will be included in you final high school GPA and class standing.
+The grades you earn in ninth grade will be included in you final high school GPA.

 - College might seem a long way off now, but grades really do count toward college admission and scholarships.

 - Explore your interests and possible careers.
-Take advantage of T.A. activities and career days.
+Take advantage of advisory activities.

 - Get involved!
 Join a club, sports team, or other extracurricular activity…or volunteer!

 - Talk to your parents about planning for college expenses.
 Continue or begin a savings plan for college.

 - Look at the college information available in the guidance office, school, and public library.
 Use the internet to check out college websites.

 A few extra tips: